ML | Natural Language Processing using Deep Learning

 A word in a corpus.
 Because the vocabulary size can get very large, we have limited the vocabulary to the top 5000 words in the corpus, and the rest of the words are replaced with the UNK symbol.
 Each sentence in the corpus is also double-padded with stop symbols.

 The following word in the corpus also encoded one-hot in a vector the size of the vocabulary.

 The model consists of the following three layers:

 Embedding Layer: Each word corresponds to a unique embedding vector, a representation of the word in some embedding space.
 Here, the embedding, all have dimension 50.
 We find the embedding for a given word by doing a matrix multiply (essentially a table lookup) with an embedding matrix that is trained during regular backpropagation.

-Hidden Layer: A fully-connected feed-forward layer with hidden layer size 100, and rectified linear unit (ReLU) activation.
+Hidden Layer: A fully-connected feed-forward layer with a hidden layer size of 100, and rectified linear unit (ReLU) activation.

 Loss- The normal cross-entropy loss between the logits and the true labels as the model’s cost.

-A normal SGD Optimizer with learning rate .05.
+A normal SGD Optimizer with a learning rate of .05.